School of Medicine Guaranteed Admissions Program (GAP)

 - To compete for the medical school guarantee, applicants must meet the initial eligibility requirements of earning the highest grade point average available in their high school in the context of a curriculum showing the greatest academic rigor possible and earning a minimum SAT score of 1490 (combined Critical Reading and Math) or 33 ACT composite.

 - Students meeting these criteria will receive initial notification of their eligibility to apply for the guarantee program by the undergraduate Office of Admissions and Financial Aid, and then be asked by the School of Medicine via e-mail to submit additional information in support of their candidacy.
 Students selected on the basis of their submissions will subsequently be invited for an interview in the School of Medicine.
 Interviews take place in March.

 - The choice of final candidates is contingent upon this interview in combination with other factors.
 Historically, an average of 8-12 students from the entering undergraduate class are chosen each year for the School of Medicine guarantee.

-- Students offered the guarantee must complete an undergraduate degree based on course work done at the Oakland campus of the University of Pittsburgh within four years, complete the prerequisite course work, maintain a cumulative science and quality point average of at least 3.75, and engage in undergraduate research and extracurricular activities that provide greater knowledge of the science and practice of medicine.
+- Students offered the guarantee must complete an undergraduate degree based on course work done at the Pittsburgh campus of the University of Pittsburgh within four years, complete the prerequisite course work, maintain a cumulative science and quality point average of at least 3.75, and engage in undergraduate research and extracurricular activities that provide greater knowledge of the science and practice of medicine.
 The MCAT will not be required.

 - More information on the Guaranteed Admission Program (GAP) and the School of Medicine.